Coming into the lobby at Pup's Paradise.

 If your dog is ill, we will notify you and look for direction from you on what you would like us to do.
 If it is an emergency, we will take immediate action with our veterinary partners to get your dog the attention he/she need.
 If we cannot get in touch with you, we will contact the person you provided as your emergency contact on you information form.

 How long are the dogs left in their rooms?

-During your dog's stay, he/she will be let out during the day for daycare, as long as they pass the temperament test.
+During your dog's stay, he/she will be let out during the day for daycare, as long as he/she pass the temperament test.
 That is roughly 6 hours of continuous play during the day.
-They will be put away for dinner and rest around 4pm each day.
-We will let them out about an hour after eating for a potty break.
+The dog will be put away for dinner and rest around 4pm each day.
+We will let your dog out about an hour after eating for a potty break.
 When we leave for the night, all dogs will be secured in their rooms.
 At a time between 10:30pm and 12am, staff will come back to let the dogs out for the final time.
-We will be back first thing in the morning to let them out and start breakfasts.
+We will be back first thing in the morning to let them out and start breakfast.

-Can I have my dog bathed before I pick them up?
+Can I have my dog bathed before I pick him/her up?

 We have a very nice bathing room at Pups Paradise.
 We use a HydroSurge Bathing System that combines air, water and shampoo that jets it all down to the skin of the dog.
 This is a very efficient system and leaves the dogs clean and refreshed.
 We will be happy to bathe your dog for you prior to a pick up.
 All we need is a time that you will be back to pick him/her up and we will do a bath 2 hours prior.
 This will allow your dog time to dry.
 The cost is $15 if your dog is in daycare or boarding.
-Your dog may be slightly damp at pick up and this service does not include a brush out and complete blow dry.
+Your dog may be slightly damp at pick up and this service does not include a blow dry or brush out.